Delhi in a Day With Kids: A Child Friendly Itinerary

 India Gate is always full of people and buzzing with activity

-There’s always tons of Indian families around taking selfies and picnicking, hawkers selling everything from cheap jewelry to wind-up toys and balloons, and plenty of street food vendors.
+There’s always lots of Indian families around taking selfies and picnicking, hawkers selling everything from cheap jewelry to wind-up toys and balloons, and plenty of street food vendors.

 India Gate is one of the most iconic symbols of Delhi.
 It’s fun for kids, and easy to fit into a day in Delhi because of its central location.
 The parliament buildings sit directly opposite, down Kartavya Path.
-This is where Republic Day is celebrated every year with a grand military parade.
+Free.

 A full view of the misra yantra in red sandstone at Jantar Mantar

-The misra yantra at Jantar Mantar can calculate the shortest and longest days of the year, and noon at any point on Earth
+The misra yantra at Jantar Mantar can calculate the shortest and longest days of the year

 If your kids are interested in science or astronomy they’ll enjoy this outdoor observatory.
 It’s a collection of 13 architectural astronomy instruments built in the 1700s.